vintasoftware/vinta-design-checklists/remote-moderated-ux-test/checklist-en.md

 * [ ] Don’t interrupt your participant mid-task.
 If they’re going through the wrong flow, just observe their actions and take notes.
 * [ ] Don’t explain the interface mid-task, unless a participant asks you to.
 * [ ] If technical difficulties arise, keep calm.
 Reset the call, contact participants via your plan B, and restart it.
-    * E.g. Feel free to run faster through the prototype and skip some steps in the second go-round.
+    * Feel free to run faster through the prototype and skip some steps in the second go-round.
 * [ ] In the end, if you feel that the participant is comfortable, feel free to ask some questions about their experience and get further insights.
 * [ ] Thank the participant for their help.

 ## 5. Follow-up
 * [ ] Use your real-time notes to identify points of improvement in the UI.
-    * E.g. As a rule of thumb, if three people had difficulties in the same point of the test, the UI needs to be fixed.
+    * As a rule of thumb, if three people had difficulties in the same point of the test, the UI needs to be fixed.
 * [ ] Present your discoveries to the development team, and to stakeholders that weren’t present during the process.
-    * E.g.  Your insights must inform further decisions about the product.
+    *  Your insights must inform further decisions about the product.
 * [ ] Track any UI adjustments as new tasks, and prioritize them on your sprint with the Project Manager.
 * [ ] After the feature is developed, send a follow-up email to your test participants, showing them how the product has changed or improved based on their insights.